Philip the Bold: Duke of Burgundy

-Involvement in France

 Philip was very active at the court of France, particularly after the death in 1380 of his brother King Charles V, whose successor Charles VI became king at the age of 11.
 During Charles' minority, a council of Regents was set up to govern France that was made up of four of his uncles: Louis, Duke of Anjou, John, Duke of Berry, and Philip himself from his father's side, and from his mother's side, Louis II, Duke of Bourbon.
 Among Philip's acts while regent was the suppression of a tax revolt in 1382 known as the Harelle.
 The regency lasted until 1388, always with Philip assuming the dominant role: Louis of Anjou spent much effort fighting for his claim to the Kingdom of Naples after 1382 and died in 1384, John of Berry was interested mainly in the Languedoc and not particularly interested in politics, and Louis of Bourbon was largely an unimportant figure due to his personality (he showed signs of mental instability) and his status (since he was not the son of a king).
 However, Philip, along with John of Berry and Louis of Bourbon, lost most of their power at court in 1388, when Charles VI chose to favour the advice of the Marmousets, his personal advisors, over that of his uncles when he attained his majority.

 In 1392, events conspired to allow Philip to seize power once more in France.
 Charles VI's friend and advisor Olivier de Clisson had recently been the target of an assassination attempt by agents of John V, Duke of Brittany.
 The would-be assassin, Pierre de Craon, had taken refuge in Brittany.
 Charles, outraged at these events, determined to punish Craon, and on 1 July 1392 led an expedition against Brittany.
 While travelling to Brittany, the king, already overwrought by the slow progress, was shocked by a madman who spent half-an-hour following the procession to warn the king that he had been betrayed.
 When a page dropped a lance, the king reacted by killing several of his knights and had to be wrestled to the ground.
 Philip, who was present, immediately assumed command and appointed himself regent, dismissing Charles' advisors.
 He was the principal ruler of France until 1402.